-Mobile Home tie Downs will stabilize and protect your mobile home during high winds and storms.
+Mobile Home tie-downs help to stabilize and protect your mobile home during high winds and storms.
 They also stabilize your mobile home after it has been anchored down and helps to keep your mobile home level.

-Tension devices are used with mobile home tie-downs and they must be connected with a Ground anchors that allows for the tension to be tightened.
-Tie downs must be strong enough to support as much weight as the anchor and tie-down requires.
-If the mobile home tie downs fastened to a ground anchor with a turnbuckle, it must be ½ inch or larger and made of galvanized steel.
+Tension devices are used with mobile home tie-downs and they must be connected with a ground anchor that allows for the tension to be tightened.
+Tie-downs must be strong enough to support as much weight as the anchor and tie-down requires.
+If the mobile home tie-downs fastened to a ground anchor with a turnbuckle, it must be ½ inch or larger and made of galvanized steel.

-Florida Anchor and barrier makes sure your Mobile Home Tie Downs are installed correctly
+Florida Anchor and Barrier can make sure your Mobile Home Tie-Downs are installed correctly

-- Damaged mobile home anchor straps are replaced with new mobile home tie downs
+- Replace damaged mobile home anchors with new mobile home tie-downs

 - We use Longitudinal Stabilizers to protect your mobile home.